liferay-search/liferay-docs/en/developer/appdev/articles/03-service-builder/03-creating-o-r-map/98-connecting-service-builder-to-an-external-database/01-connecting-service-builder-to-an-external-database-intro.markdown

 [TOC levels=1-4]

-If you want to use a database separate from @product@'s, follow these steps:
+If you want to use a database separate from @sharepoint@'s, follow these steps:

 1. Define a data source for your database.